Liberal Arts and Sciences with Advisement Area in Human Nutrition and Food

 Associate in Science (A.S.)

-Opportunities abound for you upon completion of your baccalaureate degree.
-You could pursue the role of educator of people dealing with diseases such as diabetes, or perhaps you want to develop hospital food that meets patient nutritional needs but wins 4 star awards, or you are interested in the science of food and want to be on the forefront of new food inventions.
+Opportunities await you upon completion of your baccalaureate degree.
+You could pursue the role of educating people that are dealing with diseases such as diabetes, or perhaps you want to develop hospital food that meets patient nutritional needs but wins 4 star awards, or you are interested in the science of food and want to be on the forefront of new food inventions.
 You choose your direction.
-Job opportunities exist in all types of organizations: hospitals, schools, restaurants, governmental agencies, health clubs and spas, among many others.
+Job opportunities exist in all types of organizations including:

-Finger Lakes features small classes and personal attention.
-Your faculty are genuinely interested in you and your success!
-Along with 20 or so classmates you will engage in active problem solving and creative thinking.
+FLCC features small classes and personal attention.
+The faculty dedicates strong attention toward you and is genuinely interested in your success.
+Along with 20 or so classmates, you will engage in active problem solving and creative thinking during your program experience.
 You will bring theory to application and continue to expand your knowledge along the way.
-The college has all the tools you need, scientific models, preserved specimen, modern labs and technical equipment!
+FLCC has all the tools you need along with scientific models, preserved specimen, modern labs, and technical equipment.

-Human Nutrition and Food faculty bring real life experience to the classroom.
-Registered dietitians, former directors of local WIC (Women, Infants and Children) programs, clinical dietitians, and faculty members with master's degrees in chemistry, biology and nutrition are all part of the program.
-The faculty bring the excitement and wonder of the field of nutrition to the students, providing expertise on the scientific, theoretical, and practical aspects of the field.
-Students leave well-prepared to succeed at their four-year college of choice.
+The faculty in the Human Nutrition and Food program bring real life experience to the classroom.
+Registered and clinical dietitians, former local WIC (Women, Infants and Children) program directors, and faculty members with master's degrees in chemistry, biology, and nutrition, serve as integral parts of the program.
+The faculty brings the excitement and wonder of the field of nutrition to you, providing expertise on the scientific, theoretical, and practical aspects of the field.
+Upon completing your degree, you will leave well-prepared to succeed at a four-year college or university of your choice.